mgmanalili/mgmanalili.github.io/aboutme.md

 ![bg](esa.jpg)

-If you want to know more about me and what I do and my iterest, please scroll down :)
+If you want to know more about me and interested to follow my geospatial journey, please scroll down! :)

-I am interested in Earth Observation, Remote Sensing, Computer Vision and Python programming.
-I read a lot about Space Technology and I am an advocate of Free and Open Source Applications for Geospatial (FOSS4G)
+I am particularly interested in Earth Observation, Satellite Remote Sensing, Computer Vision and Python programming.
+I read a lot about Space Technology and I am an advocate of Free and Open Source Sofware for Geospatial (FOSS4G) with applications in disaster management and humanitarian applications.

-I am a husband, a father, and a humanitarian.
+I am a husband, a father, geospatialist ,and a humanitarian.

 ------